Image To LaTeX: How To Convert Math In Seconds (Without Losing Your Mind)

 A fantastic way to streamline this entire process is to use an environment with a live preview.
 For example, Zemith’s Coding Assistant can show you the rendered equation in real-time.
 You just paste in the garbled LaTeX, and you'll immediately see where it breaks, making it so much easier to hunt down the error.

 You can even ask the assistant something like, "Why won't this code compile?" and it will often pinpoint the typo for you.
-This same verification principle is just as useful when you're trying to turn a screenshot into code for web projects.
+This same verification principle is just as useful when you're trying to turn a for web projects.

 Common Questions (and Honest Answers) About Image to LaTeX